Discover Bobbin Head in Ku-ring-gai Chase NP

 2. Picnic Areas and Cafes

-Large picnic grounds in Bobbin Head
+Large picnic areas in Bobbin Head

 Beautiful Bobbin Head